So, you just had a c-section and are in recovery thinking what in the world?!!!

 This may seem funny at first, but believe me, you will need it!

 During your stay in the hospital, the nurses will provide you with this.
-You will feel like you are being potty trained because a nurse or doctor will continually ask if you have had a bowel movement!
+You will feel like you are being potty trained because a nurse or doctor will continually ask if you have had a bowel movement or passed gas!

 Trust me- you WILL NEED these and the last thing you’ll want to do is send someone else out to get them for you or drag the baby out to the store to get them!
 Just buy them beforehand and thank me later! 😜 (The doctor doesn’t warn you about this but only a good friend will!)